 The Museum of Timekeeping is an independent charity (1176495) operating from Upton Hall, Nottinghamshire.

-The Museum cares for a fascinating collection of clocks, watches and other timepieces for everyone to enjoy.
+The Museum of Timekeeping is home to a fascinating collection of clocks, watches, timepieces and and a library that is acknowledged as one of the foremost horological resources globally.
 We present the stories of timekeeping past, present and future.

 Our Mission & Purpose: